montgomery-auber/postfix-containerized/README.md

 `./prepare-postifx.sh YOUR-FULLY-QUALIFIED-DOMAIN-NAME`
 - This script creates an https certificates which are used by the Dovecot IMAP server and the Roudncube webmail as well as an admin user with username admin@YOUR-FQDN .
 - Open https://YOUR-FQDN the password is the Instance ID
-- Postfiadmin is included for easy User Admin in Web UI, You can add users login to https://YOUR-FQDN/admin with same credentials, click on “Add Mailbox”
+- Postfixadmin is included for easy User Admin in Web UI, You can add users login to https://YOUR-FQDN/admin with same credentials, click on “Add Mailbox”
 - Spam Protection: this Postfix Email Server also rejects known spam using "reject_rbl_client" filtering from trusted Spamhaus and spamcop.
 Enjoy!